-The India single gridbox and regional simulations are designed to provide similar representations of the rice-wheat crop rotation for the Uttar Pradesh and Bihar region.
-These two North Indian states are amongst the main producers of these crops using this rotation.
-The aim of the single gridbox simulations is to conduct a similar analysis to that provided for Avignon in Sects. ?? and ??.
-The aim of the regional simulations is to show that this method can be used at larger scales.
-Both types of India simulations are for the period 1991-2007.
-India-sequential simulation, this is not limited to an individual crop season but is evident throughout the year.
+The regular rice-wheat rotation across India does not have long periods of bare soil, allowing the effect of sequential crops on soil moisture to be considered.
+The climate of Uttar Pradesh and Bihar, two of the main producers of rice and wheat in India, is highly variable, both in terms of temperatures (ranging from 7 to 52 ° C) and rainfall (between 0 and 15 mm day-1).
+Across these states there is a cooling moistening trend from west to east, making conditions for growing crops very different across a relatively limited area.
+In the India-single simulation the available soil moisture is less variable than the India-sequential simulation, this is not limited to an individual crop season but is evident throughout the year.
 In general, this increased variability is more pronounced for the more arid western locations, with the wetter eastern locations being less affected.
 Sequential cropping is therefore modifying the soil moisture availability across all the crop seasons.
-The aridity of these more westerly locations could be exacerbated by the lack of irrigation is run in a regional simulation or the two states and as a single gridbox run for four gridboxes across these two states.
-We assume that irrigation only occurs during the wheat season with no irrigation during the rice season, because rice is grown during the wettest part of the year.
-However, some irrigation may occur during monsoon breaks; therefore it would be useful to develop JULES to recognise a break in monsoon rainfall and trigger irrigation of rice if the monsoon break is accompanied by a drop in soil moisture.
-Also, temperatures in JULES cannot damage any of the crops being modelled either by being too high, too low or not low enough.
-Future work using JULES-crop would also benefit from developments to enable the model to simulate when and where crops suffer from heat stress or problems with soil nutrients, pests and diseases and for these to be able to have an impact on crop yields.
-The simulations shown here consider a small number of rotations, crops and regions.
-However; different varieties and types of crops; the timings of sowing and harvesting; together with many possible irrigation options can have a large impact on the model results.
-This is an important consideration for future work and should be investigated fully when applying this method to new areas.
-The India point gridbox simulations provide some interesting points for discussion in the following sections; Crop growth and development in the RCM driving data that prescribes the JULES climate in these simulations.
+The aridity of these more westerly locations could be exacerbated by the lack of irrigation in the RCM driving data that prescribes the JULES climate in these simulations.
 This region is intensively irrigated (Biemans et al., 2013), which means that there is a significant contribution to atmospheric humidity from evaporation due to irrigation and the recycling of water into precipitation (Harding et al., 2013; Tuinenburg et al., 2014) that cannot be accounted for here.
 Tuinenburg et al. (2014) estimate that as much as 35 % of the evaporation moisture from the Ganges basin is recycling within the river basin.
-Therefore, in these simulations, we are missing the part of the water cycle that allows evaporation from the surface to affect the humidity, is discussed in Sect. ?? and the fluxes are discussed in Sect. ??.
+Therefore, in these simulations, we are missing the part of the water cycle that allows evaporation from the surface to affect the humidity.